omk4r72/omk4r72/README.md

 ## About Me

-I work in cybersecurity with a focus on **how systems actually behave**,
+I work in cybersecurity with a strong focus on **how systems actually behave** —
 not just how tools report issues.

-My approach emphasizes:
+My approach is based on:
 - Understanding internals before exploitation
 - Manual analysis before automation
 - Evidence-driven conclusions

-I prefer **depth over surface-level findings**.
+I enjoy breaking complex systems down to their **root causes**.

 ---